sinch/docs/docs/voice/voice-for-ios/voice-ios-ios-audio-session.md

 ---
 title: iOS Audio Session
 excerpt: >-
-  Details on how the Sinch SDK make use of iOS _Audio Session_.
+  Details on how the Sinch SDK makes use of iOS _Audio Session_.
 hidden: false
 next:
   pages: